 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 The reasons for this are complex and are often multi-faceted.
-We understand that we need as a MAT and as individual schools to have clear mechanisms and procedures in place to identify and report incidents or concerns.
+We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
 We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the school.